DyogenIBENS/Agora/doc/HowTo.md

 Be careful to provide the correct path to write the _ancGenes_ files (`ancGenes/all/ancGenes.%s.list.bz2`), it will be important if you use AGORA on _robust_ family in a second step (see article).
-The `%s` will be automatically replaced by the extant and ancestral species name, as indicated in the species tree.
+The `%s` is automatically replaced by the extant and ancestral species name, as indicated in the species tree.

 ancGenes files are tab-separated files, with the following two fields: